 Information for Staff and Researchers

 We offer a wide range of information skills training for taught students, from basic induction to advanced information searching.
-We are happy to come into your classes for short "refresher" sessions with your students, or to arrange longer, timetabled sessions where appropriate.
+We are happy to come into your classes for short "refresher" sessions with your students, or to arrange longer, timetabled sessions where needed.

 For PhD students we run a programme of sessions called the Informed Researcher which is managed by the Graduate School.
-This covers topics including literature searching, Endnote, open access, using social media, and referencing.
+This covers topics including literature searching, Endnote, using social media, and referencing.
 You can view and book onto these courses via SkillsForge.

 Please also see our advice on improving your research impact and citation rate.